Axnjr/SEM7/BigDataAnalysis.md

 - Hadoop Distributed File System (HDFS):
 A distributed file system that stores data across multiple machines.
 - MapReduce:
-A programming model for processing large datasets with a parallel, distributed algorithm.
+A programming model and processing engine that allows data to be processed in parallel across multiple nodes in the cluster, making it ideal for handling massive datasets.
 - YARN (Yet Another Resource Negotiator):
-Manages and schedules resources in the cluster.
+Manages and schedules resources in the cluster. coordinating data storage and processing tasks for better efficiency and scalability
 - Hadoop Common:
 Provides common utilities and libraries that support the other Hadoop modules
 - Ecosystem Tools